tueimage/essential-skills/keras.md

 ## How TensorFlow computes derivatives

-So how does TensorFlow know that the derivative of 2 * x is 2 and the derivative of sin(x) is cos(x)?
+So how does TensorFlow know that the derivative of 2 × *x* is 2 and the derivative of *sin*(*x*) is *cos*(*x*)?
 Well, it just knows.
 It has a large look-up table for every operator in which it can look up what it should do.
 Does the function contain a constant multiplied by the variable?
 Then the derivative is equal to the constant.
 Does the function contain a sine?
 Then the derivative is a cosine.
 Is there a product of two functions?
 Then it will apply the product rule.
 It just looks these things up in a table.

-Whenever a function is composed of multiple operators (i.e. sin(2 * x)), it applies operator *priority* and the chain rule.
+Whenever a function is composed of multiple operators (i.e. sin(2 × x)), it applies operator *priority* and the chain rule.
 The priority is implicit in the graph.
-In the sin(2 * x) example, it understands that the graph looks like this:
+In the sin(2 × x) example, it understands that the graph looks like this:

 ![](figures/tf_sin2x.png)

-Hence, to compute dy/dx, TensorFlow traverses the graph upwards, first computing the derivative of sin(g(x)) w.r.t. x.
-It looks up that for a function sin(g(x)) the derivative is cos(g(x)) * g'(x).
-Then, it needs to go further up the graph to compute g'(x) = 2 * x.
+Hence, to compute *dy/dx*, TensorFlow traverses the graph upwards, first computing the derivative of *sin*(*g*(*x*)) w.r.t. x.
+It looks up that for a function sin(g(*x*)) the derivative is *cos*(*g*(*x*)) × *g*'(*x*).
+Then, it needs to go further up the graph to compute *g*'(*x*) = 2 × *x*.
 Because it knows that the derivative of a constant times a variable is equal to the constant, it will return 2.
-Then it assembles the full derivative as being cos(2 * x) * 2.
+Then it assembles the full derivative as being *cos*(2 × *x*) × 2.

 In essence, it does nothing more than what you learned in your Calculus courses.